-- Coronary artery disease, in which the major blood vessels that supply the heart muscles with blood and oxygen come narrowed or diseased leading to ischemic damage to the heart muscles.
+- Coronary heart disease: relative risk 8.1; overall PAR 62%, 68% in men and 56% in women.
+In coronary heart disease the major blood vessels that supply the heart muscles with blood and oxygen become narrowed or diseased, leading to ischemic damage to the heart muscles.

-- Hypertension, can lead to left ventricular hypertrophy, which makes it harder to oxygenate the hypertrophied heart muscles and can eventually lead to ischemic damage to the heart muscles.
+- Hypertension: relative risk 1.4, PAR 10%.
+Hypertension can lead to left ventricular hypertrophy, which makes it harder to oxygenate the hypertrophied heart muscles and can eventually lead to ischemic damage to the heart muscles.